LionKimbro/chassis2024/README.md

 written: 2024-01-21

 #### Project Summary
-> a standardized chassis for executing Python programs that fit a particular mold
+> a flexible chassis for assembling Python programs from parts

 #### Installation